-Puerto Montt, the capital city of the Los Lagos region is a frequent stopping point for travelers venturing into southern Chile.
+Puerto Montt, the capital city of Los Lagos Region is a frequent starting point for travelers venturing into southern Chile.
 South of this city, the coastal mountain range sinks into the ocean and creates thousands of small islands and inlets named the Austral Channels.

-Located just over 1,000 km south of Santiago, Puerto Montt was founded in 1853 by Vicente Péres Rosales at its current location on Reloncavi Hill, a strategic location between Llanquihue Lake and the channel that separate the island of Chiloe.
-It is an active port, in large part to the salmon farming industry.
-The city’s downtown area attracts visitors as does a sculpture of lovers that commemorates a popular song.
-The city is also the starting point of numerous routes to the south in the Aysén and Magallanes regions.
+Located just over 1,000 km south of Santiago, Puerto Montt was founded in 1853 by Vicente Péres Rosales at its current location on Reloncavi Hill, a strategic location between Llanquihue Lake and the channel that separates it from the island of Chiloe.
+It is an active port, in large part due to the productive salmon farming industry.
+The city’s downtown area attracts visitors with a giant sculpture of two lovers which commemorates a popular song.
+The city is also the starting point of numerous routes to the south in Aysén and Magallanes Regions.

 The Cathedral, which was built in 1856, is constructed entirely from birch, with a copper copula.
 It is inspired by the Greek Parthenon and located in the central plaza.
 Due to its significance and central location, it is a popular place for various social activities.

-Tenglo Island is located across a small canal before arriving Angelmó.
-Once on the island, a short 20 minute walk along a path brings visitors to the Cross of Tenglo, from which point there is an excellent view Reloncaví, as well as, the Osorno, Calbuco, and Tronador volcanoes.
+Tenglo Island is located across a small canal before arriving to Angelmó.
+Once in the island, a short 20 minute walk along a path brings visitors to the Cross of Tenglo, from which point there is an excellent view of Reloncaví, as well as, the Osorno, Calbuco, and Tronador volcanoes.
 The island is also a place where native trees like Alerce, Mañío, Ulmo, and Ciruelillo grow.
-While on the island, it is recommended to sample the currants, meat, vegetables, and other local fare prepared on hot rocks and covered with leaves.
-Also, barbequed lamb is a popular dish at the Los Galpones de Tenglo restaurant.
-The phone number of the restaurant is (09) 4632641.
+While in the island, it is recommended to sample the curantos, meat, vegetables, and other local delicacies prepared on hot rocks and covered with leaves.
+Also, barbequed lamb is a popular dish at Los Galpones de Tenglo Restaurant.

 Pelluco Bay is the main local beach.
-It is situation 4 km east of the city and has the best nightlife in the area.
-The beach is known for its calm water and soft waves.
-A little known place to visit is the Punta Pelluco Nature Sanctuary where at low tide 111 birch tree stumps are revealed dating back 50,000 years.
+It is located 4 km east of the city and has the most active nightlife in the area.
+The beach is known for its calm waters and soft waves.
+A little known place to visit is the Punta Pelluco Nature Sanctuary where, once the tide is low, 111 birch tree stumps dating back 50,000 years are revealed.

 The Town of Calbuco is located 55 km southeast of Puerto Montt.
 Since 1602, it has been a small fishing town full of local tradition.
 Important sites include San Miguel Church and the La Vega fishing cove where several traditional restaurants are located.
-Perhaps the most appealing part of the area is the 14 nearby islands that form the beginning of the country’s archipelago.
-Passengers are treated to an adventure when they travel in boats that navigate the islands.
+Perhaps the most appealing part of the area is the 14 nearby islands which form the beginning of the country’s archipelago.
+Passengers live a real adventure when they travel in boats and navigate these islands.
 The town also hosts several popular annual festivals, including: The Night of the Lights, celebrated on September 28th; The Night of San Juan, celebrated on the 23rd of June; and the Indian Religious Festival, which is celebrated 40 days following Easter.

 This post is also available in Spanish